babylonchain/babylonchain.github.io/docs/modules/btclightclient.md

 # BTC Light Client Module

-This page describes the BTC light client module in Babylon.
+📗 Learn what the Babylon BTC Light Client Module is and how it operates.

+---

 ## Summary